isomerpages/tp-virtualcampus/media/interest-groups/_posts/2022-06-21-post-Entrepreneurship Club.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>The Temasek Polytechnic Entrepreneurship Club (TPEC) empowers members
+<p>The TP Entrepreneurship Club (TPEC) empowers members to develop entrepreneurial
-to develop entrepreneurial skills through hands-on experiences.
+skills through hands-on experiences.
 Our events, such as the inter-polytechnic bazaar and workshops, allow members to navigate the challenges and rewards of running a business, while showcasing their ventures to the TP community.
 We also foster a spirit of volunteering and social entrepreneurship, as seen in our TPEC x MINDS Christmas Event.</p>
 <p>At TPEC, we value holistic development beyond entrepreneurship.
 We offer
 a range of events, including Entresion workshops, business startup guides, and educational visits to NUS Hangar.
 Our members have achieved notable